ben-mkiv/CommonValidators/README.md

 Copy this plugin to either your PRROJECT_DIR/Plugins or ENGINE_DIR/Plugins folder.

 ### How it works
-This plugin adds three new validators to the Data Validation system in Unreal Engine.
+This plugin adds new validators to the Data Validation system in Unreal Engine.
 These validators will run automatically when you save an asset.

 ## Validators